Seredyon/New-Files-Deleter/README.md

 ## Notes

-- This application uses a timer to display error and success messages for a short duration.
 - Make sure to replace `"path/to/your/icon"` with the actual path to your application icon in the `createAndShowGUI()` method.

 ---